monsterkodi/grunt-pepper/README.md

             files:
                 'asciiHeader': ['./coffee/**/*.coffee']

-        # 'asciiText' mode replaces text with ascii art text anywhere in the files
+        # 'asciiText' mode replaces text with ascii art text anywhere in the files:

+        coffee:
+            textMarker  : "#!!" #   text following this comment will be transformed textPrefix  : "###" #   this is put before the replacing lines textFill    : ""    #   each replacing line starts with these characters textPostfix : "###" #   this is put after the replacing lines
+            files:
+                'asciiText': ['./coffee/**/*.coffee']

         # this is what I use to generate text in my stylus files:
         style:
             options:
-            textMarker  : "//!!" #   text following this one will be transformed textPrefix  : "/*"   #   this is put before the replacing lines textFill    : "* "   #   each replacing line starts with these characters textPostfix : "*/"   #   this is put after the replacing lines
+            textMarker  : "//!!" #   text following this comment will be transformed textPrefix  : "/*"
+            textFill    : "* "
+            textPostfix : "*/"
             files:
                 'asciiText': ['./style/*.styl']
 ```